ESET Glossary – Table of Contents

 Hoaxes

-A hoax is a misinformation that is spread across the internet.
+A hoax is misinformation that is spread across the internet.
 Hoaxes are usually sent via email or communication tools like ICQ and Skype.
-The message itself is often a joke or Urban Legend.
+The message itself is often a joke or an Urban Legend.

-Computer virus hoaxes try to generate fear, uncertainty, and doubt (FUD) in the recipients, making them believe that there is an “undetectable virus, “ deleting files and retrieving passwords, or performing other harmful activity on their system.
+Computer Virus hoaxes try to generate fear, uncertainty and doubt (FUD) in the recipients, making them believe that there is an “undetectable virus“ deleting files and retrieving passwords, or performing other harmful activity on their system.

 It may be a hoax if you see a message prompting you to forward it to everyone you know.
 Many websites on the internet can verify if an email is legitimate.
 Before forwarding, perform an internet search on any message you suspect is a hoax.